Recommended courses for boats and bicycles

 Cycling information

-Distance | Approx. 36km (driving time: approx. 4-5 hours) |
+| Distance | Approximately 36km (travel time approximately 4-5 hours) |

-Difficulty | For beginners |
+| Difficulty | For beginners |

-Things to note | There are two mountain passes along the Omishima coastline, and if you try hard on these two mountain passes, you'll be able to get a safe route with a flat road. |
+| Things to note | There are two mountain passes along the coastline of Omishima, and if you can make it over these two passes, the rest of the route is flat and safe. |

 A magnificent bridge that connects them with the islands scattered across the beautiful sea.